inuyasha1027/besiege-game/README.md

 Party screen/window contains info about who is in your party, upgrades, etc.
 Character screen/window contains player info.

-Various armies move around the map.
-Each army has a "target," destination.
-Move in path towards that destination at given speed.
-If army's destination is another Army or City, and distance to that army is <= .01 or some small number, triggers an interaction.
-How to store all armies? in a bag? or table?

 tips:
-use object pooling for Armies (allows reuse and efficient memory use) when drawing background image, disable blending!
-CLEAR SCREEN EACH FRAME
-use Sprite class for armies.
-So useful for rotation/stretching. use MapRenderer interface for maps? or perhaps scene2d makes the most sense for this type of game (actors and stage!)
+use object pooling for Armies (allows reuse and efficient memory use) when drawing background image, disable blending! or perhaps scene2d makes the most sense for this type of game (actors and stage!)
 ^definitely makes the most sense (actions, draws all together, etc)

-later:
-eventually use clipping for minimap! use distancefield for fonts

 tuning up later:
     check maxSpritesInBatch (int) field of SpriteBatch after running the program and set max to that number